Shawnee Hills AVA: Climate

 through May.
 The driest months are generally September and October, which receive an average of only 2 to 3 in per month.
 Although the area receives excessive rainfall on an annual basis, 47.83 in, the growing season and the harvest months are more moderate in terms of rainfall.
 The drier harvest months allow grapes to develop more intensity in flavor, color, sugar, and acid.
 In most years, the petition states, the Shawnee Hills vineyards produce wine grapes that are very well balanced relative to these quality parameters.
+The USDA plant hardiness zones range from 6b to 7b.